baffles/baf.zone/README.md

 `cake watch`.
 As with before, pass the `-d` flag to build edited content without minification/compression (`cake -d watch`).

+To remove the output files, run `cake clean`.

 ## Deploying

 To deploy, you'll need to specify S3 information.
 This can either be done via